Submitted by admin on Thu, 03/29/2018 - 05:28

 For more information about the difference between your public website and membership site, read our blog: A Tale of Two Entities: The Benefits of Keeping Your Membership Site and Website Separate.

-Add to your user profile their level of tech knowledge, language ability, age, goals, fears — the more detailed the better.
+Add to your user profile their level of tech knowledge, language ability, age, goals, and fears — the more detailed the better.
 Use this profile to think on their level when testing your site.

 Uncover Big Fixes & Wishlist Features

-If your website was built well, it is likely this testing will uncover few errors (although this is still a worthwhile pursuit!).
-For older sites, it is possible that your website testing uncovers some issues that require development support.
 It is also possible that the audit makes you realize your wishlist for the website is larger than you first realized!
 To manage your feature wishlist, check out our blog: How to Strategically Prioritize Your Feature Wishlist For Your Website.

 Compile Your Testing Inventory